-Denis and I spent the first two weeks of February 2014 in the Falkland Islands.
+Denis and I have now visited the Falkland Islands on four separate occasions, the first in February 2014.
 We used International Tours and Travel (ITT) to book our trip to the Falklands, working with them to create our preferred itinerary.
 After looking at their wildlife calendar we timed our visit to coincide with when the Gentoo, Magellanic, Rockhopper and King penguins (the four main penguin species breeding on the islands) and the Black-browed albatross would have chicks.

 I chose our destinations primarily for the abundance and accessibility of the wildlife, not only Penguins but also Striated caracara, Southern elephant seals, South American sea lions, many sea birds and a host of waterfowl and passerines.